LIKERobo/TrajectoryGenerator/README.md

 <p align="center">
 <img src="docs/images/description.png">
-<figcaption>Startup screen of the application, divided into two different halves.</figcaption>
+<em>Start-up screen of the application, divided into two different halves.</em>
 </p>

 By default the program starts with an empty Simulation-environment.